pyapp-kit/magicgui/docs/examples/napari/napari_parameter_sweep.md

     # turn the gaussian blur function into a magicgui
     # - `auto_call` tells magicgui to call the function when a parameter changes
-    # - we use `widget_type` to override the default "float" widget on sigma
+    # - we use `widget_type` to override the default "float" widget on sigma,
-    # - we provide some Qt-specific parameters
+    #   and provide a maximum valid value.
     # - we contstrain the possible choices for `mode`
     @magicgui(
         auto_call=True,